Easy RV Meals Anyone Can Make

 I love ingredients that can turn into 3 meals like this one.
-Serve the chicken over rise, in a wrap, or over a bun!
+Serve the chicken over rice, in a wrap, or over a bun!
 Serve with baked beans and coleslaw.
 Yum!
 Make extra so you can use it for lunch the next day.

 One of my favorite dishes is chicken curry, I could honestly eat this 5 days a week if allowed.
 This recipe has a few more ingredients than others I have shared, but I’m guessing they are already in your pantry if you love curry as much as me!